LuqiPan/vital-fantasy/README.md

 ### Notes

+- switch from esbuild to swc/tsc
+  - need `"external": "none"` to bundle everything, but `external` will be deprecated in Nx 20
 - switch from esbuild to rollup
   - rollup requires a lib specific package.json file, which becomes contagious, meaning, all libs imported into current lib would also need package.json files